 Ryan is a great guy and he’s good at what he does.
 Today’s post is not about Ryan or me – it is about you.
-Being talented in the area of writing is a great thing.
+Being talented in writing is a great thing.
 In some way, stories people struggle to write are easy for you to bring to reality.
 The vibe just comes off naturally with you.

 This post is inspired by a post I read by my friend Mute Efe on an exclusive Facebook group.
-He is a Personal Leadership Coach and can help you become a better leader for yourself so you can achieve the kind of result you want in life.
+He is a Personal Leadership Coach and can help you become a better leader for yourself so you can meet the kind of result you want in life.
 Don’t hesitate to contact him as he is good at what he does.